undefinedDarkness/ricing-guide/src/intro-to-wms.md

 Consult this if you'd like more choice: https://wiki.archlinux.org/title/Comparison_of_tiling_window_managers

+For an example of the kinds of layouts possible with a tiling window manager, see the [FrakenWM manual page](https://raw.githubusercontent.com/sulami/frankenwm/master/frankenwm.1)

 ## Usage
 All WM's are designed especially to be used entirely from the keyboard.
 They can also use mouse controls but this mostly applies to floating window managers.